Frequently Asked Questions

 Does the CAC Volunteer visit with the child?

 Volunteers are required to visit with the child(ren) at least once each month wherever the child is living.
-During COVID, "visits" with the child can be arranged virtually.
 The child(ren) may be residing anywhere in the state of CT.
 Some children live in their homes, others live in foster homes and others may be in group homes or institutions.

 How effective is the CAC program?